-Has classical music become a worldwide music culture in which non-Europeans are equal, full members and no nation has special privileges?
+Has classical music become a worldwide music culture in which non-Europeans are full, equal members and no nationality has special privileges?
 And does Japan scramble cultural storylines and stereotypes more than most countries?
-I make both cases in contemplating a giant of current Bach interpretation, the keyboardist / conductor Masaaki Suzuki.
+I make both cases in contemplating a giant of Bach interpretation, the keyboardist / conductor Masaaki Suzuki.

 I’m looking forward to this afternoon, when from 1-3 I’ll be on the air with Suzanne Bona, whose Sunday Baroque really should be part of your weekend routine, and who sounds just as great on Tuesday.
-We’ve done “live pitching” together before and it’s always fun.
-And this time around, we’re offering a pair of “thank you” gifts that I myself would like to own - something a long-time classical host rarely says!
-Suzanne and I are both super-fans of Masaaki Suzuki, a keyboardist / conductor who has few peers in Bach playing, and IPR is offering a sampler from his Bach choral music series (at the $5/month level) and a deluxe set of his Brandenburg Concertos and Orchestral Suites (at the $30/month level - see my “Six Notable Suzuki Recordings You Might Start With” below for more details on them).
+We’ve done “live pitching” together before, and it’s always fun.
+And this time around, we’re offering a pair of “thank you” gifts that I myself would like to own, which is something a long-time classical host rarely says.
+Suzanne and I are both mega-fans of Masaaki Suzuki, a keyboardist / conductor with few peers in Bach playing, and IPR is offering a sampler from his Bach choral music series (at the $5/month level) and a deluxe set of his Brandenburg Concertos and Orchestral Suites (at the $30/month level - see my “Six Notable Suzuki Recordings You Might Start With” below for more details on them).
 Suzanne and I will play tracks and talk about them.

-Suzuki's first name has four syllables: muh-suh-AAH-kee (I know that because Suzanne, who studied Japanese, pronounced it perfectly when she recorded the finest interview with Suzuki in the English language).
+Suzuki's first name has four syllables: muh-suh-AAH-kee (I know that because it's how Suzanne, who studied Japanese, pronounced it when she recorded the finest interview with Suzuki in the English language).
 He was born in Kobe in 1954 and was playing organ professionally in church by age 12.
 He earned a degree in composition at Tokyo University, then traveled to Amsterdam to study organ, harpsichord, and improvisation with leaders of the period-instrument movement.
 He taught in Germany, then came home and in 1990 founded the Bach Collegium Japan.
 As of 2016, he has recorded all of Bach's choral works, most of the orchestral ones, much of the keyboard music, and now has embarked on the organ music - and he performs it all with unusually consistent inspiration and what you might call naturalness or, better, “rightness.”
-Suzuki doesn't strive for effect with extreme tempos, overdone staccatos, or exaggerated contrasts of loud and soft; instead, he brings the music to life by conveying its character, language, style and meaning.
-The recordings have won most major record awards and near-universal praise.
+Suzuki doesn't strive for effect with extreme tempos, overdone staccatos, or exaggerated contrasts; instead, he brings the music to life by conveying its character, language, style and meaning.
+The recordings have won most of the major record awards and near-universal praise.

-Suzuki has also received prestigious career awards, and is one of only four artists given both of the major honors for Bach players: the Royal Academy of Music Bach Prize and the Leipzig Bach Medal.
-He now teaches at Yale, Juilliard and King’s College London, as well as Tokyo University, and conducts major orchestras like the New York Philharmonic and Boston Symphony Orchestra.
+Suzuki has also received prestigious career awards.
+He is one of only four artists given both of the highest Bach honors, the Royal Academy of Music Bach Prize and the Leipzig Bach Medal.
+He now teaches at Yale, Juilliard and King’s College London, as well as at Tokyo University, and conducts major orchestras like the New York Philharmonic and Boston Symphony Orchestra.
 His story deserves book-length treatment - surely someone is writing that - but for now let me explore a few musings.

 Masaaki Musing No. 1: Has classical music become, in the 21st century, a “world music”?

-When what we call “classical music” developed its basic repertory, institutions, and values, they were more or less all European.
-But while we still tend to focus on that historic canon, today's leading classical performers and composers come from all over the world - and musical attitudes have expanded accordingly.
-In my youth, critics sometimes dissed non-European classical musicians for having flawless techniques but lacking the rich cultural insight needed to penetrate to the core of Bach, Beethoven, and Brahms; today, such a claim would seem bizarre and occur to nobody.
-Non-European classical musicians are recognized not just as equals, but as full members of a culture with no boundaries or special national privileges.
-Musicians everywhere learn from the same teachers, read the same research, listen to the same recordings, and participate together as a single worldwide group.
+What we call “classical music” developed its core institutions, values, and repertory in Europe, but today's leading classical performers and composers come from all over the world.
+The geographical expansion is so thorough that it's transformed musical attitudes.
+In my youth, professional critics sometimes dismissed non-European classical musicians for lacking the cultural insight needed to penetrate to the core of Bach, Beethoven, and Brahms; today you almost never hear such claims from professionals.
+They have instead come to recognize non-European classical musicians not just as equals, but as full members of a culture with no geographical boundaries or privileges.
+In a postwar world tied together by jet travel and the Internet, musicians from all continents read the same research, listen to the same recordings, and often study with the same teachers.
+Their musical culture is transnational.

 An example of the shift is captured by the American conductor-composer Kenneth Woods in his superb, must-read ranking of the “Real Top 20 of Conducting” At No. 10, Woods lists the Japanese maestro Takashi Asahina, whom he ranks above such legends as Otto Klemperer, Rafael Kubelik, Georg Solti, Leopold Stokowski, George Szell, and Arturo Toscanini.
 Woods writes that Asahina “could make the orchestra sound like 100,000 angry bison in a good way.
 The sound literally seems to be coming from ten stories underground and forcing its way up from deep inside the earth.”
 So much for stereotypes about Japanese reserve and delicacy!
 Ken adds, “It’s a pity Euro-American prejudice about Japanese musicians kept Asahina from being seriously considered in the West until he was quite elderly.”

-Asahina debuted in the continental US only when he was 93 year old, in the 1990s.
-As it happens, it was also in the 1990s that Robert von Bahr, the Swedish entrepreneur who heads BIS records, was approached with the idea of recording Suzuki in the complete Bach cantatas.
+Asahina was 93 years old when he made his debut in the continental US, in the 1990s.
+It was also in the 1990s that Robert von Bahr, the Swedish entrepreneur who heads BIS records, was approached with the idea of recording Suzuki in the complete Bach cantatas.
 Bahr says he reacted with “uncontrollable laughter” - then made the journey to Tokyo, heard Suzuki and his Bach Collegium Japan, and “the sun came up.”
-The recording project began in 1995 and its world-class excellence helped foster our understanding of classical music as a worldwide scene of equals.
+Suzuki began the recording project in 1995 and its excellence helped foster our understanding of classical music as a worldwide scene of equals.
 To quote Jonathan Freeman-Attwood, the head of the Royal Academy of Music, in 1996 Western reviewers were astonished that "a Japanese choir could sing such perfect German or that Japanese instrumentalists could comprehend ‘style’ so effortlessly," but it soon became apparent that Suzuki had "a subtle and embedded understanding of Bach" - and that "the world is smaller than we think."

 That said, Japan deserves discussion of its own; I’m by no means an expert, but let me give it a whirl.